 A2 Stormwater Utility Update Report FINAL Sept 08.pdf

 A2 Stormwater Utility Regulations FINAL 8-06-07.pdf

 A2 Stormwater Utility Policies Procedures Manual FINAL 9-15-08.pdf

 Did you know that a stormwater management plan is required for residential construction projects with 200+ sq. ft. of impervious surfaces?
 Visit the Residential Stormwater Code Requirements page for more information about the code changes and to download an impervious area worksheet that will help you determine if your project will require stormwater management as part of the grading permit application process.

-If you are interested in recieving stormwater credits for your treatment measures visit the Residential Stormwater Credits page to verify that your treatment measure will meet those minimum requirements before the design is complete and plans are submitted.
+If you are interested in receiving stormwater credits for your treatment measures visit the Residential Stormwater Credits page to verify that your treatment measure will meet those minimum requirements before the design is complete and plans are submitted.